SWIC-177/curriculum-content/week-1.md

 1. What is the goal/purpose of this course?
 1. How many total points are available in this course?
 1. Approximately how often will we have homework?
+2. Based on previous renditions of this course what do the numbers say about the final grade results?

 ### Ensure That You Have Set Up Your Environment